dativebase/dativebaseclj/README.rst

 deletion strategy) in the short term.
 It should be noted that a user could still exist in the system while having access to no OLDs and no plans, which in itself is a form of deactivation.

+In order to reset the password of a user, the following steps must be taken.

+1. The user makes a ``GET /users/<ID>/initiate-password-reset`` call.
+2. DativeBase refreshes the user's registration key and emails this key to the email address of the user.
+3. The user makes a ``PUT /users/<ID>/reset-password`` call.
+The JSON payload contains the new ``password`` and the ``secret-key``, whose value is the registration key that we emailed to the user.
+If successful, the password of the user will be set to the password supplied in this PUT request.

 User Read